Transportation and Ticket Center: Transport to EPCOT

 Guests staying at one of these resorts will board the resort monorail and get off at the TTC.
-They will then transfer to a separate monorail line serving EPCOT Park.
+They will then transfer to a separate monorail line serving EPCOT.

-Guests who wish to park hop from the Magic Kingdom to EPCOT will board the monorail outside of the Magic Kingdom and ride it to the TTC.
+Guests who wish to park hop from Magic Kingdom to EPCOT will board the monorail outside of Magic Kingdom and ride it to the TTC.
 They may also take the ferry boat to the TTC.
 Once there, they will utilize the spur line that runs from the TTC to EPCOT to access the park.

 Parking lot

 The TTC has a parking lot with 12,156 spaces.
 Due to its size, Disney Transport operates two parking lot tram routes named Heroes and Villains, and the various sections of the lots have matching theming.
 The parking lot at the TTC is organized as follows: